john-naeder/gpa-calculator/README.md

 - **Grade Import Tools**:
   - Extract grades from HTML grade reports
   - Generate SQL statements to insert or update grades in the database
-  - Two SQL generation styles available:
-    1. Simple INSERT statements (default)
-    2. INSERT with ON DUPLICATE KEY UPDATE statements (alternative version)
+  - INSERT with ON DUPLICATE KEY UPDATE statements (alternative version)
-  - Sets the semester (HocKi) field appropriately for all courses
   - Handles different HTML structures and encodings

 ## Database Structure and Configuration